Active Plan HRA

 What Do I Do Instead?

-The good news is you can still use the HRA for your prescription and allowed over-the-counter expenses!
+The good news is you can still use the HRA for your dental, vision, hearing, prescription and allowed over-the-counter expenses!

 Spending Your HRA Dollars